Sayed-Fares/Sayed-Fares/README.md

-Hello my name is Syed Faris
+Hello my name is Sayed Fares
 I am interested in programming and am currently studying this field I am looking forward to mastering this exciting field